 An online encyclopaedia created by Christine Wells has led to the discovery of a new kind of stem cell.
 And that’s just the beginning.
 Christine’s small Brisbane team has created a resource that the global stem cell research community is using to rapidly share knowledge and fast track stem cell discoveries.

 Professor Wells has since moved to Victoria to start and lead the University of Melbourne's new Centre for Stem Cell Systems.
-Read her academic profile or watch a video from Stem Cells Australia about her work:
+Read her academic profile.

 In 2015, Christine Wells (then of the University of Queensland and the University of Glasgow) won one of two $50,000 Metcalf Prizes from the National Stem Cell Foundation of Australia, recognition of her leadership in stem cell research.